Barleria obtusa

 Barleria obtusa, the bush violet, is a species of flowering plant in the family Acanthaceae.
-It occurs naturally along forest margins in the summer rainfall region of South Africa.
+It occurs naturally along forest margins in the summer rainfall region of South Africa (Free State, KwaZulu-Natal, and the Northern Provinces) and in Mozambique.
 It is widely cultivated as a decorative garden shrub.

 Uses

 In tropical Africa, the leaves are cooked as a vegetable, and the plant is used medicinally.